Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Algebraic flux correction

-We replace the composite mass matrix $\M$ by the corresponding lumped mass matrix $\M_L$ and the negative off-diagonal elements of $\Q$ are cured by an artificial diffusion operator $\D=(d_{ij})$ so that the off-diagonal elements of $\Q+\D\ge0$, element-wise.
-Similarly, we also define an artificial diffusion $\widehat \D=(\widehat d_{ij})$ so that the off-diagonal elements $\Q+\widehat\D\le0$, element-wise.
+We replace the composite mass matrix $\M$ by the corresponding lumped mass matrix $\M_L$ and the negative off-diagonal elements of $\Q$ are cured by an artificial diffusion operator $\D=(d_{ij})$ so that the off-diagonal elements of $\Q+\D$ be non-positive, elementwise.
+Similarly, we also define an artificial diffusion $\widehat \D = (\widehat d_{ij})$ so that the off-diagonal elements $\Q+\widehat\D$ be non-negative, elementwise.

+\begin{remark} In order to ensure that the matrix $\mu\S + \Q + \D$ in \eqref{matrix_y}, as well as the matrix $\mu\S - \Q - \widehat \D$ in \eqref{matrix_p}, each have non-positive off-diagonal entries and positive diagonal entries, it suffices to construct the matrices $\D$ and $\widehat \D$ such that the matrices $\Q + \D$ and $-\Q - \widehat \D$ possess these properties, since $\Th$ satisfies an acute condition, see Assumption \ref{mesh-assumption}.
+We note that the third condition of Assumption \ref{mesh-assumption} is not a necessary condition to preserve the discrete maximum principle. \end{remark}

 Since, we would like not to add mass in our scheme, the matrices $\D,\,\widehat \D,$ must be symmetric with zero row and column sums, cf. \cite{kuzmin2002}, which is true if $\D=(d_{ij})_{i,j=1}^{\N}$ is defined by